mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Once we have a `Result`, we can use it differently.
 The first is to check if the result is a success or failure.
 We can use the `isSuccess` and `isFailure` properties.
-To show them, as we made for other types, we can create our `JobsService` using the new flavor of the `Jobs` module:
+To show them, as we made for other types, we can create our `JobsService` using the new flavor of the `Jobs` module, and develop a simple `printOptionJob` method, which prints different messages depending on the result of the `findById` function:

 ```kotlin
 class JobService(private val jobs: Jobs) {